Jazz FM (Bulgaria)

 Radio Jazz FM is a jazz radio station in Bulgaria that started in 2001.
 It is part of BTV Media Group, which is owned by Central European Media Enterprises.
 From 2001 to 2006 it aired in Plovdiv, Varna, Burgas, Blagoevgrad, Ruse, Stara Zagora, and Sofia.
-From its first years it aired special projects with Radio Net and Sport Radio.
+In its first years, it aired special projects with Radio Net and Sport Radio.
 Starting in 2005 the radio aired the Doiche Vele news.
-In 2006 the radio was replaced in all cities, except Sofia, by N-JOY.
+In 2006, N-JOY replaced the radio in all cities except Sofia.